SabinShree/Data-parser-nodejs/readme.md

 - custom table area selector
 - Work for both SPA and server side rendering.

-Data Parser is a lightweight markup language based on the puppeteer

 ## Tech
 Data Parser uses a number of open source projects to work properly: